Awards and Grants

 Previous Winners

-• Named in honour of Professor Barrie Marmion, who made distinguished contributions to the control of infectious diseases, most recently hepatitis B and Q fever, to diagnostic medical microbiology, the practice of pathology, and to medical education.
+Named in honour of Professor Barrie Marmion, who made distinguished contributions to the control of infectious diseases, most recently hepatitis B and Q fever, to diagnostic medical microbiology, the practice of pathology, and to medical education.
 This award is open to researchers (particularly emerging researchers) who are full or associate members of ASID, or the Australian Veterinary Association or the New Zealand Veterinary Association.
+The award will be presented at the Zoonoses Conference.

 Previous Winners